insilmaril/vym/README.md

 thoughts in tree-like structures.
 It is also useful for time management, self-organization and sorting through new ideas and complex contexts.

+VYM includes a powerful personal task manager, which allows to adjust priorities or reminds you after easily defined time spans.

 You can use the scripting capabilities for interesting presentations.
 VYM can also retrieve data from the Jira issue tracking system and talk to the Concluence documentation system.

-VYM runs on Apple and Windows and of course mose Linux platforms.
+VYM runs on Apple and Windows and of course most Linux platforms.

 Documentation
 -------------